TodePond/TodePondDotCom/sky/keynote/readme.md

 <br>

 When a conference asks me to suggest some talk ideas, I tend to write up 3 different talk titles and abstracts.
 A talk title and its abstract are very important.
-The title needs to be eye catching any relevant and intriguing.
+The title needs to be eye catching and relevant and intriguing.
 An abstract needs to tick various boxes.
 It needs to grab the reader's interest from the first sentence.
 It needs to sound useful and meaningful to someone deciding if they should attend the conference or not (keynotes are often used to advertise the event).
 And it needs to leave you curious and it needs to make your really really want to watch the talk.

 For abstracts, I like to throw in some real wildcard towards the end to create intrigue.
 I like to start with something really bold and opinionated.
 I also like to include some things that "we can all agree on".